nus-cs2103-AY2425S1/ip/docs/README.md

 A friendly chatbot to help you keep track of your important tasks!

-Make use of inbuilt completion trackers and priority
+Make use of inbuilt completion trackers and priority labelling to effectively manage your tasks!

 ## Command Summary